aryansuryas/m-pro/README.md

 # mini-projects
-All Minor Projects With Code & File Structure.
+All Minor Projects With Code & File Structures